openresty/lua-nginx-module/README.markdown

  ngx.say("successfully read: ", data)
 ```

-This method doesn't automatically close the current connection when the read timeout error happens.
+This method doesn't automatically close the current connection when the read timeout error occurs.
 For other connection errors, this method always automatically closes the connection.

 This feature was first introduced in the `dev` release.